How To Report A Bug

 3. Click Copy to Clipboard.

 4. Now that the crash report is in the Clipboard.
 You need to press CTRL+V to paste it in the message that you're sending us.
+Add additional information about how to reproduce the crash, and submit.

 To Enable Problem Reporting on Windows Vista / 7: